 - Avonlea Village: Exhausted from shopping at The Anne of Green Gables Store?
 Refuel with delicious fare at one of the five restaurants in Avonlea Village.
 Get a yummy sandwich at Moo Moo Grilled Cheesery, an Instagram-worthy confection at Doughnuts by Design, or unwind at Piatto Pizzeria + Enoteca over a Neapolitan wood-fired pizza and a glass of wine.

-- Cows: When you’re marvelling at the 12.9-kilometre Confederation Bridge at Gateway Village in Borden-Carleton, sweeten the experience with old-fashioned ice cream.
+- Cows: When you're marveling at the eight-mile Confederation Bridge at Gateway Village in Borden-Carleton, sweeten the experience with old-fashioned ice cream.
 Cows has been a PEI institution since 1983 with to-die-for flavors such as PEI strawberry, Lemoon Delight, and Cowconut Cream Pie.

 End your day

-Now that you’re fully immersed in Island life you’ll want to get cosy at your cottage or historic hotel and start planning your next Canadian adventure.
+Now that you're fully immersed in Island life you'll want to get cozy at your cottage or historic hotel and start planning your next Canadian adventure.

 - The Gables of PEI: This resort community is set amid Stanley Bridge's rolling hills and near the popular Andersons Creek Golf Course.
 A mix of accommodations are available, ranging from expansive cottages (some sleep up to 10) to executive suites with yards and patios.

 - The Orient Hotel: When you see the sunshine yellow building with sky-blue doors you'll have arrived at this hotel in the picturesque fishing village Victoria-by-the-Sea.
 The historic accommodation established in 1900 offers cozy suites with views of the gardens, countryside, and Westmoreland River.